Monday 3 June 2024

 Excerpts from Nollekens and his Times, Pub.
 1828.
 Part 1.

-The easiest way for me to approach this at this point is to post images of the relevant pages adding comments and illustrations as I proceed.
+The easiest way for me to approach this article at this point is to post images of the relevant pages adding comments and illustrations as I proceed.

 John Beard (1716 - 91).